irinayiwei/YouTube-Subscriber-Prediction/README.md

 - Business criteria:
   - Predicted top 100 YouTube Channels are among the actual top 200 YouTube channels in the test set
-  - Predicted number of subscribers are within a 5% error range
+  - Predicted number of subscribers for new user input channels are within a 5% error range of the

 ## Backlog
 **Develop Theme**: